collegiumv/cv_doc_legacy/start/resetpass.md

 2. Enter your Net ID in the box, and press "Change Password" (after the button appears).
+ - **You might not see anything on screen when you press the button.
+This is normal.**
  - If the button does not appear, check your Net ID again.
 An example Net ID, properly formatted, would be: "abc123123".
  - Do not press the button multiple times.
 Doing so, even if the page seems